 Lining the intestinal mucosa are microscopic finger-like projections called villi.
 Villi have a lining of enterocytes joined laterally by tight junctions.
-The luminal border of these enterocytes have numerous transport mechanisms and digestive enzymes to aid in the absorption process.
-Villi increase the surface area by up to ten times.
+The luminal border of these enterocytes has numerous transport mechanisms and digestive enzymes to aid in the absorption process.

 Each villus is formed by a core of connective tissue from the lamina propria and further supplied by vascular and lymphatic tissue.
 Each villus contains a vascular network including an arteriole, capillary bed and venule.
 Together these help in the absorption of nutrients, which can be passed towards the liver via the portal system.

-Microvilli are minute hair-like structure that are found on the surface of enterocytes lining the villi.
-They are a microscopic extension of the plasma membrane that increase the surface area by 20 times.
+Microvilli are minute hair-like structures that are found on the surface of enterocytes lining the villi, a microscopic extension of the plasma membrane.
 Each epithelial cell may contain up to 3000-6000 microvilli, which helps form the intestinal brush-border.

-NOTE: The combined effort of the valvulae conniventes, villi and microvilli increase the surface area of the small bowel by up to 600 times.
+Together villi and microvilli increase the mucosal surface of the small intestines by 60-120 times.

-The crypts of Lieberkühn are small invaginations of the epithelium of the small intestines in which reside many important cells.
+The crypts of Lieberkühn are tubular pits that open onto the epithelium of the small intestines.

-The crypts of Lieberkühn are situated between the villi within the intestinal mucosa.
-The crypts contain numerous important cells lines:
+The crypts of Lieberkühn (also termed intestinal glands) are situated between the villi within the intestinal mucosa.
+The crypts contain numerous cells lines:

 Paneth cells have important functions in host defence and the secretion of antimicrobial peptides.
 Endocrine cells are critical for neurohormonal control of the digestive tract and goblet cells secrete mucus.

-The four main functions of the small intestines include absorption, secretion, digestion and motility.
+The four main functions of the small intestines are secretion, digestion, absorption and motility.

 The small intestines secrete up to 1-2 litres of digestive juices per day.
-These digestive juices are called the succus entericus, and they are the combined secretory product of goblet cells.
+These digestive juices are called the succus entericus, and are produced by enterocytes.

 The small intestines are important for the digestion of lipids, carbohydrates and proteins.
 Enterocytes contain a number of key enzymes on their luminal surface, which helps break large molecules into smaller fragments or single units that can be absorbed.

-The motility of the small intestines is divided into two important mechanisms; segmentation and migrating motility complex (MMC).
+The motility of the small intestines is divided into two important mechanisms:

 Most nutrients consumed within the diet are absorbed unopposed by the intestines.

-Only calcium and iron absorption is regulated depending on our bodies requirements.
 Most absorption takes place within the duodenum and jejunum.
-Up to 50% of the small intestines can be removed with little effect on absorption.
+Up to 50% of the small intestines can be removed with little effect on overall absorption.
+Only calcium and iron absorption is regulated depending on our bodies' requirements.

 The process of absorption of dietary molecules occurs via transepithelial transport, which is the movement of molecules across the entire enterocyte.
-Molecules may either move passively down their electrochemical gradient, or the electrochemical gradient must be established using energy in the form of ATP.
+Molecules may either move passively down their electrochemical gradient, or the electrochemical gradient must be established using energy in the form of ATP (active transport).